top of page

 pursuit of physical therapy careers.

-Become an AAPT Member
+Become an AAPT Member or renew your membership.

 Help Make Change in the PT Profession